 The fourth-biggest cruise ship on our list is the first Oasis-class ship of Royal Caribbean.
 It is also the first ship that featured the concept of “seven neighborhoods.”
 This concept became the standard of all Royal Caribbean cruise ships.

-STX Europe is also the builder of this ship.
+STX Europe is the builder of this ship too.
 The ship was also built in its Turku Shipyard in Finland.
 Its keel was laid down on Nov.
-12, 2007, and it was eventually launched on Nov.
+12, 2007, and was eventually launched on Nov.
 21, 2008.
 So, it took the shipbuilder only one year to build the ship.
 Oasis went on its maiden voyage on Dec.
 5, 2009.

 The gross tonnage of Oasis is 225,282 tons.
 It can carry up to 6,780 guests.
 Its total length is 364.84 m (1,197 ft.), and its entire width is 65.53 m (215 ft.).

 Number five on our list of largest cruise ships is MSC Meraviglia.
 It is owned and operated by MSC Cruises.
 Meraviglia was built by STX Europe and laid down its keel in October 2015.
 The vessel floated out on Sept.
 2, 2016.
 So, it took STX just one year to construct this ship.